TomasStachera/Eli/README.md

 * Open terminal
 * Install Cmake
 * Install wxWidgets (wxGtk).
 Instal from your distribution repositories or from source code
 * Install OpenCv.
 Instal from your distribution repositories or from source code.
 If you want to use Read/Write video file commands install it with FFMPEG support.
 Check if your distribution package is compiled with FFMPEG.
-If not compile it from source code.
-You can use also OpenCv CV without FFMPEG support but Read Wirite video file command s will not working, other command will works.
+If not, compile it from source code.
+You can use also OpenCv CV without FFMPEG support but Read Wirite video file commands will not working, other command will works.
 * Install gcc (g++) compiller
 * Clone Eli: **git clone https://github.com/TomasStachera/Eli**
 * Go to Eli directory: cd ../Eli